 Save and Exit

 - When a learner launches the SCORM course on your LMS, the Emtrain AI platform will open a Learning Environment through which learners can complete their assigned content.
 If the learner attempts to navigate away from the Learning Environment (their mouse hovers over the web browser navigation bar), a "Save & Exit" Pop-Up will appear which ensures that learners have saved their progress before leaving:

 - To exit the course and leave the Learning Environment, click the Save and Exit button.
-To continue taking the course and remain inside the Learning Environment, click inside the shaded area surrounding the Pop-Up.
+To continue taking the course and remain inside the Learning Environment, click inside the I'm not finished button.

 - All Users have access to ask a technical question by clicking on the Help! icon near the User Menu.
 This does require a User to input an email address and automatically creates a ticket for our support team.